radiantearth/stac-spec/item-spec/item-spec.md

 #### Collections

 Items are *strongly recommended* to provide a link to a STAC Collection definition.
-It is important as Collections provide additional information about a set of items, for example the license, provider information and optionally any common information shared across all items using the [Commons extension](../extensions/commons/README.md), giving context on the overall set of data that an individual Item is a part of.
+It is important as Collections provide additional information about a set of items, for example the license, provider and other information (see section 'Extensions') giving context on the overall set of data that an individual Item is a part of.
 If Items are part of a STAC Collection, the [STAC Collection spec *requires* Items to link back to the Collection](collection-spec/collection-spec.md#relation-types).